SamiCharfeddine/example-app/README.md

 In short we have a Device with five Values.

-Every Value can have one or two States in relation if we can write or read.<return>
+Every Value can have one or two States in relation if we can write or read.

 Consider the intensity of the light: clearly we wants to be able to check the actual intensity, and we want to be able to modify the intensity of the light.
 For this reason we have the following two States:

 * a Report State: used to read the actual State of our Value